Alston's brown mouse: Behavior

 S. teguina is often recognized for its unique vocalization behavior.
 Both males and females produce vocalizations which are characterized by singing bouts containing both sonic and ultrasonic elements.
 Male songs tend to be longer than females, but seem to share similar spectral characteristics.
+The singing is created by whistling created with an inflated air sac called the ventral pouch.
+This enlarged air sac is not found in other Neotominae species.
 Although ultrasonic vocalizations have been demonstrated in numerous rodent species, few display vocalizing bouts as continuous and stereotyped as S. teguina.
 Because of their length and complexity, these vocalizations have been described as "song".
 When singing, the mouse rears on its hind legs and extends its neck, facing upward while producing a stereotypical call of up to 10 seconds.
 The song is loud, with components audible to humans typically occurring towards the end of the call.
+Research links their singing to an expansion of projections from their orofacial motor cortex to areas involved in vocalization in their auditory cortex and their periaqueductal grey.

 The exact function of the singing behavior is not yet well understood, but it is believed to play an important role in social communication.
 For this reason, a growing interest has emerged in studying S. teguina in laboratory settings as a potential model for animal language in mammalian species.
 Stereotypical calls may provide an adaptive mechanism for the localization of conspecifics, and vocalizations in the ultrasonic range are typically inaudible to most predators.
 Different brain systems are responsible for the melody of the songs and the coordination of duets with another mouse.
 The functional role of FOXP2 expression in S. teguina and other vocalizing rodent species has been examined.

 Male Alston's singing mice sing to attract mates and to warn off other males of their species from their territories.
 They react to songs of the related, larger, competing species, S. xerampelinus by silently retreating.

 S. teguina uses olfactory cues to convey information about sex, reproductive status, and conspecifics.
 Much of this information in transmitted through secretions of the midventral sebaceous gland.